Skip to main content

 Note: The area is available in all three product lines.
 The label differs by product line and by booked add-on module:

-• ZEP Clock without the active add-on module Travel Expense Management — the area is called only Working times; with the active add-on module Travel Expense Management it is called Working times and receipts
+• ZEP Clock without the active add-on module Travel Expense Management — the area is called only Working times.
+With the active add-on module Travel Expense Management it is called Working times & receipts

 Settings